vixyad/arduino-onoff-servo/README.md

 # Arduino - Press a button to turn on and turn off something using servo

-Created this to turn on my AC for 10 minutes every one hour.
+Created this to turn on my AC just for 10 minutes every 60 minutes.
 Uses a Servo to press a soft button on the Thermostat on the wall.
-For now powering it with a powerbank and USB cable.
+For now powering it with a powerbank and mini USB cable.

+## What it does
+Turns the Servo to press the button.
+Changes the State of the Button to ON state internally.
+Keeps it in ON state for "onTime" Number of minutes After the On time expires, presses the button again and Switches to OFF state internally for "offTime" number of minutes During the ON State, arduino in built LED blinks faster so we can know if its ON, and slowly when its OFF Any time if the push button is pressed, it presses the button and switches the State internally from ON to OFF or vice versa.

+## Limitations
+-- Can't identify if someone manually pressed the button, although we can know the Internal state from LED blink rate -- Can't change the time yet.
+-- Doesn't consider the actual room temperature ROFL

 ## Components
 - Arduino board
 - Servo